-The interface pinout is 100% identical to a Zilog Z80 package.
-This interface implements Z80 bus timings and features tri state signals and buses.
+This interface pinout is 100% identical to the Zilog Z80 package pins.
+It implements Z80 bus timings and features tri state signals and buses.
 (While admittedly not optimal for an FPGA implementation, it perfectly mimics the actual Z80 silicon which was one of the goals of this project).